anandcharukesan/anandcharukesan/README.md

 🌟 Find parking spots in real-time, reserve your space, and pay seamlessly, all in one app.
 Our mission is to simplify your parking experience, so you can focus on what matters most.

-🚀 With ParkioSpot, you can:
+🚀 With ParkioSpot, you can :

 ✅ Locate nearby parking options.
 ✅ Reserve your spot in advance.